Child Custody & International Abduction: The Hague Convention in Brazil

 Total: 1-2 years for contested cases

-Zachariah Zagol’s personal journey—building a binational family as an American in Brazil—gives him profound insight into cross-border custody disputes.
-He doesn’t view these cases as abstract legal problems; he understands the emotional weight of separated parents and the vulnerability of children caught between countries.
+Zachariah Zagol’s personal journey — building a binational family as an American in Brazil — gives him profound insight into cross-border custody disputes.
+He does not view these cases as abstract legal problems; he understands the emotional weight of separated parents and the vulnerability of children caught between countries.
 His LL.M. in international family law and his experience litigating Hague Convention cases across Brazilian and US courts mean he anticipates the jurisdictional and cultural nuances that other lawyers miss.
 ZS Advogados has defended American, European, and other foreign parents in Brazilian courts, negotiated detailed parenting plans that respect distance and differing school calendars, and fought parental alienation claims.
-Whether you’re seeking to return a wrongfully removed child, establish custody as a foreign parent, or mediate a binational parenting arrangement, we bring both legal precision and empathy to protect your relationship with your child.
+Whether you are seeking to return a wrongfully removed child, establish custody as a foreign parent, or mediate a binational parenting arrangement, we bring both legal precision and empathy to protect your relationship with your child.

 Every case is unique.
 Schedule a consultation and discover how we can help you navigate the Brazilian legal system with confidence.